tianyin/configuration_datasets/README.md

 Note that we do not consider version in this datasets, which means an issue could be from any version of the software.

-#How did you collect the datasets?
+#How did we collect the datasets?

 Please refer to the paper.
 Basically, all the files are collected from the web, including Q&A forums and the official mailing lists of the software, including